• Skip to primary navigation

 Online Marketing for Dance Studios: Your Facebook Page, Part 1

-Last updated on April 17, 2021 by Sozo Staff Leave a Comment
+Last updated on June 22, 2026 by The Studio Guide Staff Leave a Comment

 Facebook.
 On a personal level, you either love it or you hate it.
 As a dance studio, you can’t afford to ignore it.
 If you’re going to keep up with only a single social media platform, we recommend Facebook, hands down.
 In fact, if you had to choose between a website and a Facebook page, we might just encourage you to nix the website.
 (Don’t do that quite yet, though.
 You don’t actually have to choose.
 More about how to leverage the two in your favor, later.)